-Once your seat is adjusted correctly, rock it back and forth to make sure the seat is locked in position.
+Once a seat is adjusted correctly, rock it back and forth to make sure it is locked in position.

-See page 85 for how to adjust the front seats.
+See page 93 for how to adjust the front seats.

 3. Adjust the Seat-Backs

 Adjust the driver's seat-back to a comfortable, upright position, leaving ample space between your chest and the airbag cover in the center of the steering wheel.